Chrome Flags: Useful Settings Worth Enabling (2026)

 - UI experiments with no functional difference

-- Platform-specific flags that do not apply to your OS
+- Platform-specific flags that do not apply to your OS (the Unavailable tab exists for a reason)

 - Feature flags for features you do not use (enterprise management, kiosk mode, Android-only features)

-Sorting by category (Available / Unavailable) helps.
 Available flags are the only ones that will do anything on your system.
 Of those, only a fraction are genuinely useful.
 Be selective.

 Flags vs. Extensions — When Each Is Right